Case Studies

 The Product, UX, and Engineering industries are in flux.
 You already know this.
 Between economic chaos, political instability, and AI upending everything we thought we understood about our work, teams are losing headcount while the workload doubles.

 Teams fall in love with shiny demos, skip the boring strategy work, then wonder why nobody trusts them later.
-The real problem isn't the technology, it's jumping to tools before defining governance.

 Available for work